 ICA has an Assessment Framework that sets out the principles, practices and conducts of assessment, and outlines the processes we go through when making assessment decisions.

 This document illustrates the ICA assessment framework and should be read in conjunction with the other ICA policies and information provided below.

 The meeting of an Assessment Board is an important occasion where the final marks and grades are confirmed and how ICA verifies that academic standards are appropriate in the relevant subject.

 This document details the principles that govern how Assessment Boards must be ran.

 Sometimes circumstances or events beyond their control may adversely affect a candidate’s ability to perform in an assessment to their full potential.
 In such cases mitigation may be applied.

 This document outlines our policy and procedures on mitigating circumstance.

-If a candidate wishes to claim mitigating circumstances, they must complete the Mitigating Circumstances form and send it ICA at email@example.com
+If a candidate wishes to claim mitigating circumstances, they must complete the Mitigating Circumstances form and send it to ICA at firstname.lastname@example.org